catalyzeio/paas-cli-reference/source/paas/cli/sections/vars-set.md

 ---
-title: Variables Set
+title: Vars Set
 layout: paas_guides
 ---

-# Variables Set
+# Vars Set

 Usage: `catalyze vars set [OPTIONS] [VARIABLES]...`

   Set or update one or more variables.
-Expects variables in the form
+Expects variables in the form <key>=<value>.
-  <key>=<value>.
 Multiple variables can be set at once.
-Variable changes
-  will not take effect in the application until it is redeployed.
+Variable changes will not take effect in the application until it is redeployed.

 Options: